Guy Simonds: Education and early military career

-Simonds attended Collegiate School in Victoria and then Ashbury College in Ottawa beginning in 1919.
+Simonds attended Collegiate School for Boys in Victoria and then Ashbury College in Ottawa beginning in 1919.
 The college's dining hall is named after him.

 He studied at the Royal Military College of Canada in Kingston, Ontario between 1921 and 1925, cadet number 1596.
 Simonds' class was the last to be selected from nationwide exams (Simonds having been placed second) and the first after the recently ended First World War to enter a four-year course.
 At graduation he was awarded the Sword of Honour, judged the best "all rounder", placed second academically, and was generally considered the best horseman in the class.

 He joined the Canadian Militia and was commissioned in 1925 as a second lieutenant into the Royal Regiment of Canadian Artillery, serving first with B Battery of the Royal Canadian Horse Artillery in Kingston, then C Battery in Winnipeg.
 In September 1932 (just weeks after his wedding) with the rank of brevet captain, he attended the Long Gunnery Staff Course in England.
 He was accompanied to England by his wife, and his first child was born there.
 He returned to Kingston in 1934.
 In 1936 and 1937 he attended the Staff College, Camberley in England.
 Major-General Lord Gort was the commandant at the time, although he was soon replaced by Major-General Sir Ronald Adam, while the instructors included Lieutenant Colonel William Slim.
-Simonds worked extremely hard and thoroughly enjoyed his time there and he was deemed by his superiors to have one of the outstanding students on the two-year course.
-Furthermore, had he been a British officer, he would have been specially selected for an accelerated promotion in order that he may return to the college to serve as an instructor.
+Simonds worked extremely hard and thoroughly enjoyed his time there and he was deemed by his superiors to have been one of the outstanding students on the two-year course.
+Furthermore, had he been a British officer, he would have been specially selected for an accelerated promotion in order that he might return to the college to serve as an instructor.
 This was not to be, however.

 Promoted to major, he returned to the Royal Military College of Canada as an associate professor of artillery and later as instructor in tactics.
-The college's commandant at the time was Brigadier Harry Crerar, a fellow gunner officer who was to play a significant part in Simonds's future military career, and with whom he had served under towards the end of the 1920s.
+The college's commandant at the time was Brigadier Harry Crerar, a fellow gunner officer who was to play a significant part in Simonds's future military career, and under whom he had served towards the end of the 1920s.
 Historian J.L.
 Granatstein writes of the two men:

 The two were not friends — a major and a brigadier could not be friends — but the older man developed some sense of Simonds's worth.
 That would be important in the war that began for Canada on 10 September 1939.

 During the pre-war years, Simonds and E. L. M. Burns, a future corps commander, debated concepts in the pages of Canadian Defence Quarterly.